Search

 Some individuals don't contribute to an employer-sponsored plan because they're directing extra cash toward paying down their student loans, and that means they miss out on employer matches.

-That could change beginning in 2024.
-Employers will be able to make matching contributions to an employee's 401(k) plan, 403(b) plan or SIMPLE IRA when participants make payments on their student loans.
+The Secure Act 2.0 now allows employers the option to make matching contributions to an employee's 401(k) plan, 403(b) plan or SIMPLE IRA when participants make payments on their student loans.
 Employers can contribute to their workers' retirement plans even if the individuals aren't making contributions.

 Emergency savings account contributions

-Starting in 2024, employers can choose to allow non-highly compensated employees to make Roth contributions to an emergency savings account that links to their individual retirement account.
+Employers can choose to allow non-highly compensated employees to make Roth contributions to an emergency savings account that links to their individual retirement account.
 The contributions are treated as elective deferrals for purposes of retirement matching contributions.
 (Matching contributions will go into the retirement account rather than the savings account.)

 Businesses can automatically enroll employees into the accounts at no more than 3% of their salary, though workers can opt out.
 The participant's contribution is capped at $2,500 unless employers set a lower limit, and employees must be allowed to make withdrawals at least once a month.